 - Use the ACTIVE rather than the passive

-you find that you've used the passive mood, change it to the
+you've used the passive voice, change it to the active voice.

-active mood.
-At times you'll judge that the passive mood is appropriate--but
+At times you'll judge that the passive voice is appropriate--but

 this will be rare.